 He walked behind her through the dimly lit hallways, bare feet uncertain against the carpet that ran down the middle of the floor.
 He was the man of the house but also only eleven years old and all he had on him was the pocketknife that had been on the bedside table beside the glasses.
 He wasn't sure he could deal with a robber, not when they were so big and he was so unnaturally small.
 Still, he had to do what was expected of him.

-He pushed past Mira, speeding up as realization hit him heavy and strong.
+He pushed past Mira, speeding up as realization hit him.
 Panic gripped him and he shouted out Lilac's name, everything else dripping away as worry made him weak.
 He slipped lightly on the carpet, the shift sent him tripping forward but he regained his footing easily enough.
-He heard something fall and break behind him but it wasn't important, not in the moment.
-It was probably priceless, whatever it was.

 He kicked the door open, splintering the wood against the lock.
-It was cold, the window was wide open and glass was shattered everywhere.
-He knelt there in the glass, blood pooled on the floor.
-He knelt in the blood, cradling his sister's head in his lap, her body naked and spent, lying unnaturally on the cold marble floor.
+It was cold, the window was wide open and the glass was shattered everywhere.
+Bloodstained the floor, too much of it.
+He knelt in it, cradling his sister's head in his lap, her body spent and lying unnaturally on the cold marble floor.

 ஃ ஃ ஃ

 He was beautiful when he was in motion.
 To liken him a cobra would be wrong, he was less a predator, more just a force of nature.
 His eventual win seemed inevitable, the reason to lift up a weapon and fight him somehow became lost just to see him purposefully move forward, the staff held tightly in two capable hands.
 At fifteen years old he was a masterpiece in the making and just as cold as the flakes of paint that made him up.